-The types of goods and services available through the collaborative economy is growing every day, and include car sharing, ride sharing, accommodation, second hand goods, personal and employment services and other goods and services.
+The types of goods and services available through the collaborative economy is growing every day, and includes car sharing, ride sharing, accommodation, second-hand goods, personal and employment services and other goods and services.

-The NSW Government recognises that the collaborative economy presents significant economic and employment opportunities in NSW.
-Deloitte Access Economics estimates that the current value of the collaborative economy in NSW is $504 million per year and it is growing rapidly.
+In early 2016, the NSW Government released its position paper on the collaborative economy, noting the significant economic and employment opportunities it presents.
+At that time, Deloitte Access Economics estimated that the value of the collaborative economy in NSW was $504 million and growing.

 - Support a culture of innovation